Company Secretary for Limited Companies in Ireland

 Carries out statutory duties

-The CRO needs to be notified if there are any changes in your company, even if it's a Startup.
-The company secretary should submit all the necessary documents to update your company’s details with the CRO register in a timely manner.
+The CRO needs to be notified if there are any changes in your company.
+The company secretary should promptly submit all the necessary documents to update your company's details with the CRO register.

 Need Help?